-The following is a list of the Board members and officers of each of the Funds, their ages, their principal occupations during the past five years, the number of currently-offered portfolios that they oversee in the Funds' complex, and other directorships they hold.
-The Funds are considered to be members of the same fund complex, as defined in Form N-1A under the 1940 Act.
-Unless otherwise indicated below, the address of each Board member and officer is c/o Glenmede Investment Management LP, 1650 Market Street - Suite 1200, Philadelphia, PA 19103.
+The following is a list of the Board members and officers of the Fund, their ages, their principal occupations during the past five years, the number of currently-offered portfolios that they oversee in the Fund's complex, and other directorships they hold.
+The Fund is considered to be a member of the same fund complex as the Glenmede Portfolios, as defined in Form N-1A under the 1940 Act.
+Unless otherwise indicated below, the address of each Board member and officer is c/o Glenmede Investment Management LP, 1650 Market Street, Suite 4000, Philadelphia, PA 19103.

-Name and Year of Birth Positions with the Funds and Time Served Principal Occupations(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen Other Director- ships Held During Past 5 Years Interested Directors/Trus stees (2) Susan W. Catherwood (2) Year of Birth: 1943 Director of Glenmede Fund and Trustee of Glenmede Portfolios (since February 2007) Director (since 1988) and Member of the Investment Review/ Relationship Oversight Committee (since 2001), Compensation Committee (since 1993) and Nominating Committee (since 2018), Glenmede Trust; Director, The Glenmede Corporation (since 1988); Board Member, The Pew Charitable Trusts; Charter Trustee, The University of Pennsylvania; Chairman Emeritus, The University Museum of The University of Pennsylvania; Chairman of the Board of Managers, The Christopher Ludwick Foundation; Board Member, Monell Chemical Senses Center; Director: Thomas Skelton Harrison Foundation and The Catherwood Foundation; Fellow and serves on Finance and Investment Committees, and former Board member, College of Physicians of Philadelphia; Former Member and Chair, The Women's Committee and Penn Museum Board of Overseers of the University of Pennsylvania; Former Board Chair, University of Pennsylvania Health System (1991-1999).
-18 None Mary Ann B. Wirts (2) Year of Birth: 1951 Director of Glenmede Fund (since June 2020) and Trustee of Glenmede Portfolios (since June 2020) Managing Director and Chief Administrative Officer of Glenmede Trust (until 2020); Managing Director and Chief Administrative Officer of Glenmede Investment Management LP (2006-2020); First Vice President and Managing Director of Fixed Income of Glenmede Advisers (2000-2006).
-18 None
+Name and Year of Birth Interested Directors (1) Positions with the Fund and Time Served Principal Occupations(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen Other Directorships Held During Past 5 Years Susan W. Catherwood Year of Birth: 1943 Director of Glenmede Fund (since February 2007) Director (since 1988) and Member of the Investment Review/ Relationship Oversight Committee (since 2001), Compensation Committee (since 1993) and Nominating Committee (since 2018), Glenmede Trust; Director, The Glenmede Corporation (since 1988); Board Member, The Pew Charitable Trusts; Charter Trustee, The University of Pennsylvania; Chairman Emeritus, The University Museum of The University of Pennsylvania; Chairman of the Board of Managers, The Christopher Ludwick Foundation; Board Member, Monell Chemical Senses Center; Director: Thomas Skelton Harrison Foundation and The Catherwood Foundation; Fellow and serves on Finance and Investment Committees, and former Board member, College of Physicians of Philadelphia; Former Member and Chair, The Women's Committee and Penn Museum Board of Overseers of the University of Pennsylvania; Former Board Chair, University of Pennsylvania Health System (1991-1999).
+14 None Mary Ann B. Wirts Year of Birth: 1951 Director of Glenmede Fund (since June 2020) Managing Director and Chief Administrative Officer of Glenmede Trust (until 2020); Managing Director and Chief Administrative Officer of Glenmede Investment Management LP (2006-2020); First Vice President and Managing Director of Fixed Income of Glenmede Advisers (2000-2006).
+14 None

-(2) Interested Directors/Trustees are those Directors/Trustees who are "interested persons" of the Funds as defined in the 1940 Act.
-Susan W. Catherwood and Mary Ann B. Wirts are considered to be "interested" Director/Trustees of the Funds because of their current or prior affiliations with Glenmede Trust, the parent company of the Funds' investment advisor, GIM, and/or their stock ownership in The Glenmede Corporation, of which GIM is an affiliate.
+(1) Interested Directors are those Directors who are "interested persons" of the Fund as defined in the 1940 Act.
+Susan W. Catherwood and Mary Ann B. Wirts are considered to be "interested" Director of the Fund because of their current or prior affiliations with Glenmede Trust, the parent company of the Fund's investment advisor, GIM, and/or their stock ownership in The Glenmede Corporation, of which GIM is an affiliate.